-Discover the Alhambra Palace
+Discover the Alhambra Spain

 One of Spain’s most popular tourist attractions the Alhambra has been inspiring travellers for centuries.
 Recently this Moorish architectural wonder has been chosen to feature in Lonely Planet’s new guide to the world’s 120 greatest man-made buildings.

 It can be tricky though to sort out how to get Alhambra Palace Tickets when you are a world away.
-We ordered our Alhambra Palace tickets when we were staying in Salobrena which is on the Costa Tropical, and I have to say it was a rather daunting and confusing website.
+We ordered our Alhambra Spain tickets when we were staying in Salobrena which is on the Costa Tropical, and I have to say it was a rather daunting and confusing website.